Site icon Outdoor Gearzine

 This is perhaps to be expected, as the two are priced differently, but there's another reason why I chose it.
 That's operability.
 The MT10 allows you to comfortably adjust brightness and light distribution patterns while holding it in one hand.
 In the mountains, you frequently adjust your light to suit the rapidly changing environment, such as switching to spot light when fog appears or turning off the light when climbing to conserve battery power.
 In such situations, being able to operate it stress-free with one hand is a major advantage.
 Of course, the SG-405 can also be operated one-handed, but the difference is clear when comparing the two

-In the final, third session, we will compare the waist lights.
+In this third and final installment, we will compare waist lights

-(Reference) Summary of evaluation results and spec comparison table
+(Reference) Evaluation results summary and specification comparison table

 image